Reg. 23 Student Disciplinary Offences

 b) that there appears to be evidence of prejudice or of bias during the original hearing;

-c) that relevant new evidence has come to light which either party had a good reason for being unable to present either to the IO, University Officer or Disciplinary Committee prior to or during the original hearing which may make a material difference to the sanction applied.
+c) that relevant new evidence has come to light which either party had a good reason for being unable to present either to the IO, University Officer or Disciplinary Committee prior to or during the original hearing which may make a material difference to the finding or sanction applied.

-9.2.2 Appeals shall be considered initially by the Chair of the Discipline Appeals Committee in consultation with at least one other member of the committee to establish that a prima facie case for appeal exists.
+9.2.2 Appeals shall be considered initially by the Chair of the Discipline Appeals Committee in consultation with at least one other member of the committee to establish whether a prima facie case for appeal exists.
 Appeals shall not be considered where, in the opinion of the Chair and the consulted members of the Discipline Appeals Committee, the appellant has failed to bring the appeal within any of the grounds listed in paragraph 9.2.1 above.

 9.2.3 The decision of the Discipline Appeals Committee is final and is the end of the internal disciplinary process.